 A metallic gold cake has to be the epitome of wedding luxury – the cakes above by Let Them Eat Cakes (left) and from Style Me Pretty (right) simply exude opulence for a lavish wedding reception.
 What’s more, they would make a fantastic centrepiece for a 50th anniversary reception also.

 There are also lots of edible gold sprays available to buy also but bear in mind when spraying your cake, the colour of the fondant or buttercream underneath.
 For example, a white iced cake will take much more spray to build up a strong gold sheen than a caramel or beige tinted icing, so it might be worth experimenting with different colour icings before you start our gold wedding or 50th anniversary cake.

-Our fabulous examples above showcase the versatility of the gold as a wedding theme – it works with virtually every colour palette, but looks super chic with soft pink in the exquisite examples by Madisons on Main (above left, photographed by Kevin Paul Photography) and from Pinterest (above right).
+Our fabulous examples above showcase the versatility of the gold as a wedding theme – it works with virtually every colour palette, but looks super chic with soft pink in the exquisite examples by Madisons on Main (above left, photographed by Kevin Paul Photography) and via Pinterest (uncredited, above right).

 But if you really want to up the pizzazz, then why not go for gold leaf!
 It’s so luxurious and never fails to impress as our two stunning examples show -the cake below left is Anna Elizabeth Cakes (via WedLuxe), while the cake on the right is by the renowned Australian cake designer, Faye Cahill.